 The earliest possible date that father could have planned for AKD was September 2021, when DNA testing established his paternity and he signed an AOP.
 But father was not immediately available to ensure that his selected custodian could adequately care for AKD.
 AKD was already in foster care by that time, as ordered by the court when the child was removed from his mother's care.
-And although father quickly designated PM as his son's custodian, evidence submitted to the court by both the DHHS and the GAL supported that PM would not adequately care for the child.
+And although father quickly designated PM as his son's custodian, evidence submitted to the court by both the DHHS and the GAL supported that AKD would not be "adequately cared for" in PM's home.